Hubs-Foundation/hubs-docs/docs/setup-configuring-content.md

 #### Asset Tags

-Asset tags allow you to control how discoverable an "Active" asset is (assets must have an "Active" state in order for tags to be effective).
+Asset tags allow you to control how discoverable an "Active" asset is.
+To edit tags, an asset's state must be "Active", including the asset in the "Approved" tab of the admin panel.
 There are three tags you can add to an asset...

 - featured - The asset appears on the "Featured" tab of both the Admin Panel and when users are browsing scenes and avatars in world.
 - default - A user joining as an avatar for the first time or creating a room using the "Create A Room" button will be the randomly choose from all assets with the "Default" tag.